luangalindo1/projects_C/README.md

 Most of them are all elementary.

-OBS.: Use ISO 8859-1 for encoding in VS Studio to read special characters
+OBS.: Use ISO 8859-1 or UTF-8 for encoding in VS Studio to read special characters